-In my spare moments, I teach yoga.
-That may seem to have nothing to do with editing and writing.
-Yet I understand them each to be a chance to distill everything into its simplest essence so as to discern the truest story or concept or lesson there is to tell.
+Editing, writing, and yoga-ing may seem to have nothing to do with one another.
+Yet I understand each to be quite similar.
+They offer a chance to be quiet, listen, and distill everything into its simplest truth so you can share the most essential and relatable story or concept or lesson.

-My perspective and my approach to work has been shaped by the crazily talented yoga teachers, editors, writers, photographers, art directors and consumer marketing teams with whom I've worked and studied over the years.
-And I accomplish each assignment and each class with an intent to bring practical and aspirational together to make the previously unimagined seem a little—or a lot—more accessible.
-I do so through brand awareness, market research, analytics, and an awareness of basic human needs to be seen, heard, and understood.
+My perspective has been shaped by the crazily talented yoga teachers, editors, writers, photographers, art directors and consumer marketing teams with whom I've worked and studied over the years.
+And I accomplish each assignment and class with an intent to meld the practical and aspirational to make the previously unimagined seem a little—or a lot—more accessible.
+This happens through brand awareness, market research, analytics, and an awareness of the basic human needs to feel seen, heard, and understood.

 If you're the sort who cares for the opinions of others, my writing and editing has been featured on NPR's Thanksgiving Morning Edition and Wall Street Journal Asia.
 My discernment in the kitchen and at the keyboard were included in The Best American Recipes and The Best Food Writing.
 I've repeatedly judged The James Beard Cookbook Awards.
 And the recipe website I curated was referred to by The New York Times reporter Kim Severson as, "The only source I trust besides The Times."

 Although the highest compliments I have received are those from the writers, readers, teachers and students who appreciate the space I make to share voices and ideas with originality and grace.